PowerShell/SelfSignedCertificate/README.md

 ---

-This module is designed to be a convenient, cross-platform way to generate self-signed certificates in PowerShell Core.
+This module is designed to be a convenient, cross-platform way to generate self-signed certificates in both PowerShell Core and Windows PowerShell 5.1.

 Since .NET Core already embeds its own cross-platform cryptography/certificate API, this module is a native PowerShell script module, with no binary dependencies.